stuartmees/project-04-hiddengem/README.md

 AsyncSelect from ReactSelect was used to enable users to enter the name of the nearest town for their entry.

 The drop down list of location options based on their input was populated via a Google Places API Autocomplete request.
-To avoid CORS (Cross-Origin Resource Sharing) issues a this request was send from the front end via an axios request to a route in the backend:
+To avoid CORS (Cross-Origin Resource Sharing) issues a this request was send from the front end via an AJAX request to a route in the backend:

 ```
 //Get the location options from Google Places API based on user input to react select==================================================================================